Community Care

 She also visits aged care facilities, charities that are in need of supplies, and parishes where Sisters from other orders are based.

-In the 2022–2023 financial year, $17,185 in grocery/petrol vouchers and cheques were given to families experiencing disadvantage
+In the 2023–2024 financial year, $21,600 in cheques, groceries, school supplies and other essentials were given to families experiencing disadvantage

 Disadvantaged families in country New South Wales need your help